Integrated Members (PhD)

 Head of Health Literacy in VOH.CoLAB – Collaborative Laboratory Value for Health (https://vohcolab.org) – a laboratory publicly funded by the Portuguese Government whose mission is to help people and organizations to measure the value in health.
 In parallel, she is an Integrated Researcher at CLUNL (NOVA Linguistics Centre).
 She has a PhD in Linguistics, specialization in Lexicology, Lexicography and Terminology.
 She participated in the project “BDTT-AR Creation of the Terminological and Textual Database of the Portuguese Parliament” (2005/2007 and 2009/2012), and in the project “Terminology for the development of Public Administration in Angola – TERMAP-AO” (2014/2019).
 She was a guest teacher in the Master in Terminology and Management of Information for Special Purposes at NOVA FCSH (2008/2017).
 She was a Post-doctoral Grant Holder at NOVA CLUNL (2017/2019).
 She also provides language consulting, translation, proofreading and terminology management services.

 Currently in her second year of the master ‘s degree in Discoveries and Modern History in NOVA School of Social Sciences and Humanities, as completed her degree in Art History in the same University in 2021.
 Within the Art History degree has concluded a curricular internship in the investigation project VESTE – Vestir a corte: Traje, género e identidade(s) in CHAM (Humanities Center) in which she kept working upon the end of the internship.
-Currently is a grant holder in the project TERMVEST – The Clothing Terminology: European Portuguese version in CLUNL (Linguistics Research Center of NOVA University Lisbon).
+She was a grant holder in the project TERMVEST – The Clothing Terminology: European Portuguese version in CLUNL (Linguistics Research Center of NOVA University Lisbon).

-PhD student in Lexicology, Lexicography and Terminology at School of Social Sciences and Humanities of NOVA University Lisbon, supervised by Professor Raquel Amaro, Professor William Martinez and Professor Teresa Lino.
+PhD in Lexicology, Lexicography and Terminology at School of Social Sciences and Humanities of NOVA University Lisbon, supervised by Professor Raquel Amaro, Professor William Martinez and Professor Teresa Lino.
 Master (in Phonetics and Phonology) and graduation in Linguistics at the Faculty of Letters, University of Lisbon.
 She is a member of the Portuguese team in the Project iRead4Skills – Intelligent Reading Improvement System for Fundamental and Transversal Skills Development [101094837].
 Researcher (with scholarship) in several projects such as Corpus of Spontaneous Speech in European Portuguese (2006), Portuguese Language Portal (2006-2010), Vocabulary of the Portuguese Language (2009-2010), Project Portuguese Unisyn Lexicon (2010-2013), and European Portuguese-Standard Arabic Dictionary (2017-2020).
 Currently, she also collaborates at LAPE 4004 in the surveillance and evaluation of CAPLE exams.

 Cristina Clemente is a PhD student in Language Teaching – Multilinguism and Education for a Global Citizenship, specialization area French as a Foreign Language, at NOVA FCSH/Universidade Aberta.
 She teaches French at NOVA FCSH and ILNOVA.
 She has a Degree in Modern Languages and Literatures by School of Arts and Humanities of ULisboa and a Master in Foreign Language Teaching by NOVA FCSH.
 She has been teaching French as a foreign language in several institutions.
 She also does linguistic proofreading for companies and publishers.
 Her research interests include didactics of foreign language, teaching French as a foreign language, the ICT in education and the implementation of the flipped classroom in higher education.